awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lambda-permission.md

 `SourceArn`  <a name="cfn-lambda-permission-sourcearn"></a>
 For AWS services, the ARN of the AWS resource that invokes the function\.
 For example, an Amazon S3 bucket or Amazon SNS topic\.
+Note that Lambda configures the comparison using the `StringLike` operator\.
 *Required*: No
 *Type*: String
 *Pattern*: `arn:(aws[a-zA-Z0-9-]*):([a-zA-Z0-9\-])+:([a-z]{2}(-gov)?-[a-z]+-\d{1})?:(\d{12})?:(.*)`